abhishek-archlinux/AnimeWatch/README.md

 #Thumbnail Mode:

-= : increase size of Thumbnails
+'=' (Remenber '+' key) : increase size of Thumbnails

-- : decrease size of Thumbnails
+'-' : decrease size of Thumbnails

 #Thumbnail mode occupies pretty good memory.
 If you want to get out of thumbnail mode and free up the memory then click 'close' button which is available in thumbnail mode.